Note

 When you run a query, Copilot summarizes the results and recommends actions you can take based on the query results.
 You can also use the query output to add users or devices to groups, and create custom reports.

-To learn more, see Explore Intune data and get Microsoft Copilot recommendations.
+To learn more, see Explore Intune data and get Copilot recommendations.

 Policy and setting management